Looking for something?

 Resource Type: Article

-Ryegate Children’s Centre Your child has been seen by the neurodisability team at Ryegate as part of the communication clinic or social communication disorders pathway.
-As part of that pathway we arrange an eye test and an appointment for you and your child to attend.
-The eye test will be done by...
+Ryegate Children’s Centre Your child has been seen by the neurodisability team at Ryegate or referred by a member of the team.
+This may have also been via the school vision screening team.
+As part of that pathway we arrange an eye test and an appointment for you to attend.
+The eye test will...

 Resource Type: Article